 With this blog, we will try and deep dive into the probable causes which are acting as impediments for AI adoption.
 Even though everyone is on the same page that this technology can change the way enterprises function, but the path is mired with hurdles.

 - Last but not least it’s the leadership involvement.
 Nothing gets done in a corporation unless and until the leadership throws its full weight behind it.
-Due to the top down culture which still persists in most of the organizations, the tone for implementation has to be set by the leadership.
-It is up to them to show direction, allocate budget, identify areas of implementation and make it a part of the company agenda.
+Due to the top-down culture which still persists in most of the organisations, the tone for implementation has to be set by the leadership.
+It is up to them to show direction, allocate the budget, identify areas of implementation and make it a part of the company agenda.

-One can see from a mile away that in the next few years, AI will become widespread and the race will change from who can adapt it to who can innovate and improvise faster.
-There are of course hurdles to be crossed and they are certainly not insurmountable.
-With betterment of hardware, advances in software, bigger resource pool AI will become a norm rather than the exception in the near future.
+One can see that in the next few years, AI will become widespread and the race will change from who can adapt it to who can innovate and improvise faster.
+There are, of course, hurdles to be crossed and they are certainly not insurmountable.
+With the betterment of hardware, advances in software, bigger resource pool AI will become a norm rather than the exception in the near future.